 Robert G. Johnson, Jr. MD PhD, Chief Medical Officer

-Dr. Johnson, a MD/PhD (Biochemistry and Biophysics) graduate of the University of Pennsylvania School of Medicine, received his clinical training at Massachusetts General Hospital.
-After completion of his fellowship, he joined the Howard Hughes Medical Institute as an Associate Investigator and appointed a faculty member at Harvard Medical School; subsequently he was recruited as an Associate Professor of Medicine and Biochemistry, Biophysics, and Physiology to Penn.
+Dr. Johnson, an MD/PhD (Biochemistry and Biophysics) graduate of the University of Pennsylvania School of Medicine received his clinical training at Harvard/Massachusetts General Hospital then joined the Howard Hughes Medical Institute as an Associate Investigator while on the faculty of Harvard Medical School.
+Subsequently he was recruited as an Associate Professor of Medicine and Biochemistry, Biophysics, and Physiology to UPenn while still a Howard Hughes investigator.
 Dr. Johnson joined Merck & Co. during the "most admired" years where he ran and expanded several basic science laboratories along with a pre-clinical whole animal group and was a member of a number of clinical project teams.
 Interested in biotech, Dr. Johnson joined Chiron as VP of Pharmacology and Pre-clinical Affairs and a standing member of the Clinical Development Committee.
 While at Chiron, he focused on identifying pipeline drug candidates, building pre-clinical development, and led several project teams before moving to the Corporate Development group to assist with licensing and M&A efforts.
-Dr. Johnson joined Kosan Biosciences as the VP in charge of pre-clinical, clinical, and corporate development when Kosan was a platform and pre-IPO company and helped build a strong portfolio of oncology drug candidates across Phase 1 to 3 clinical trials along with leading the significant licensing deals.
+Dr. Johnson joined Kosan Biosciences as the VP in charge of pre-clinical, clinical, and corporate development when Kosan was a platform and pre-IPO company and helped build a strong portfolio of oncology drug candidates across Phase 1 to 3 clinical trials along with leading significant licensing deals.
 After Kosan became a public company, Dr. Johnson advanced to Chief Medical Officer and ultimately CEO and a member of the Board of Directors.
-He is currently a consultant for the biopharmaceutical industry with a particular interest in novel targets and delivery systems and in streamlining and restructuring the drug discovery and clinical development process, particularly in oncology where his present activities include being a consultant to and Scientific Advisory Board member of Epeius Biotechnologies.
+He has a particular interest in novel targets and delivery systems and in streamlining and restructuring the drug discovery and clinical development process particularly in oncology.
+Dr. Johnson is presently the COO and an Advisory Board Member of GenVivo, Inc. He is married to Dr. Margaret Liu, and they have two children, Ariana and Matthew.

 Co-founded the Barry & Milligan Group at Merrill Lynch in 2000.
 He works primarily with corporate executives, business owners and professionals to provide holistic, comprehensive wealth anagement services.
 He also works with an number of publicly traded and privately held companies on the administration of various corporate benefit programs, including 401(k) and profit sharing, non-qualified deferred compensation, equity based compensation, target benefit, split-funded defined benefit and 10(b)5-1 plans.
 Kelly holds a Chartered Retirement Planning Counselor (CRPCSM) designation, a Certified 401(k) Professional (C(k)PSM) designation, a Masters in Business Administration and a Juris Doctorate from UCLA, as well as a degree in Economics from UC Berkeley.
 Kelly is a frequent speaker on wealth management topics, and has lectured at the San Francisco and San Mateo County Bar Associations, the Stanford Graduate School of Business, the Anderson School at UCLA, the Graziadio School of Business and Management at Pepperdine and the Haas School of Business at UC Berkeley.
 He has served as a coach in Merrill Lynch’s Practice Management Development Program and is a current member of the national faculty of Merrill Lynch’s OPM training platform.